Financial support available from the Government

 This will cover the full amount of your fees, the amount you receive doesn't depend on your household income but will have to be repaid but not until you have graduated and are earning over £21,000 a year.

-For students starting courses in both September 2012 and 2013 you can apply for a loan of up to £7,675 to help with living costs depending on your household income and where you are living and studying.
+You can also apply for a loan to help with living costs depending on your household income and where you are living and studying.
 Up to 65% of the maximum living cost loan will be available to everyone, regardless of their parental income.
-For more details about this please see the student finance page on the GOV.UK website.
+For details about this please see the student finance page on the GOV.UK website.

 This loan will have to be repaid but not until you have graduated and are earning over £21,000 a year.
 For more information see our loan application and repayment pages .

-This is a grant of up to £3,354 to help with living costs.
+This is a grant to help with living costs.
 It does not have to be repaid and how much you can get depends on your household income.
 The amount of maintenance grant for living costs you can get will affect the amount of maintenance loan for living costs you can borrow.
-More information about this grant can be found on the GOV.UK website.
+Information about this grant can be found on the GOV.UK website.

 There may also be additional sources of funding depending on your personal situation, see our further undergraduate funding pages for more information.